 Sierra Leone’s Unregulated Export Timber Trade

-Significantly, most biodiversity hot spots in Sierra Leone are contained in what are supposed to be protected areas: forest reserves; community forests, national parks; game sanctuaries and other proposed protection areas.
+Significantly, most biodiversity hot spots in Sierra Leone are contained in what is supposed to be protected areas: forest reserves; community forests, national parks; game sanctuaries and other proposed protected areas.

 Alarmingly, because of lax government and community controls, these areas are being devastated at a rapid pace by widespread illegal logging.